Epistimio/orion/docs/src/developer/standards.rst

 Conventions
 ***********

-In this chapter, we present the different standards we use throughout the project.
-The coding and documentation standards are enforced during the PR process automatically.
+In this chapter, we present the different standards and guidelines we use throughout the project.
+All the conventions are enforced automatically during the PR process.

 You can verify if your code will pass the checks locally beforehand using: